demianbucik/rpi-radio/README.md

 # rpi-radio
-YouTube music streaming for Raspberry Pi
+Music streaming from YouTube for Raspberry Pi

+This project is a work in progress.

 ## Radio server
 #### Running the server locally